Summer War: Physical damage

-During the fires of July 12-3, the headquarters of the Estonian Defence League, the campus of the Faculty of Veterinary and Agriculture of the University of Tartu and more university buildings were burnt down.
+During the fires of July 12-13, the headquarters of the Estonian Defence League, the campus of the Faculty of Veterinary and Agriculture of the University of Tartu and other university buildings were burnt down.
 Several libraries of the university and 135 major private libraries were destroyed, totalling 465,000 books, many archive materials and 2,500 pieces of art.
 Among them were the libraries of Aino and Gustav Suits and Aurora and Johannes Semper.

-3,237 farms were destroyed, while 13,500 buildings were destroyed.
+In total, 3,237 farms and 13,500 buildings were destroyed.
 By 1942, the population of various farm animals decreased from numbers in 1939: horses by 14%, dairy cattle by 34%, pigs by 50%, sheep by 46%, and fowl by 27.5%.

 Many supplies were looted for use in the Soviet Union.